Rapids suffer first T20 Blast loss at Somerset

 Pakistan opener Haider Ali's belligerent 74 off 47 balls was the feature of Derbyshire's innings as he and Madsen guided them to 147-2 in the 17th over.

-But when the pair fell in quick succession the innings lost momentum as they lost a host of late wickets to finish on 166-8, with Ben Mike (3-39) impressing for the Vikings.
+But when the pair fell in quick succession, the innings lost momentum as they lost a host of late wickets to finish on 166-8, with Ben Mike (3-39) impressing for the Vikings.

 Foxes end wait for first victory